After the Fall (How Humpty Dumpty Got Back Up Again)

 Publisher Description

-From the New York Times–bestselling creator of The Adventures of Beekle: The Unimaginary Friend comes the inspiring epilogue to the beloved classic nursery rhyme Humpty Dumpty.
+From the New York Times–bestselling creator of Caldecott Medal winner, The Adventures of Beekle: The Unimaginary Friend, comes a moving tale of courage and healing.

 Everyone knows that when Humpty Dumpty sat on a wall, Humpty Dumpty had a great fall.
 But what happened after?